parthenon-hpc-lab/parthenon/README.md

 Please see the [docs/](docs/README.md) folder for additional documentation on features and how to use them.

+We are migrating our legacy docs to sphinx, which can be found [here](https://parthenon-hpc-lab.github.io/parthenon).

 # Contributors

 | Name     | Handle       | Team       |